BrightspaceUI/core/components/button/buttons.md

 # Buttons

-A button is used to communicate and perform an action.
+A Button is used to communicate and perform an action.

 ```html
 <!-- docs: demo -->